 Consulting fees, consulting fees…How do you set consulting fees?
 Here’s a guide to setting consulting fee rates.
 (It’s also applicable to those wondering how to set consultancy fees — an independent consultant is still a consultancy and so is a freelancer!)

-When you become a consultant, you’ll need to set consulting fees.
-Consultant pay and fees can be worked out in several ways.
+When you become a consultant and throughout scaling or rebooting, you’ll need to set consulting fees.
+Consulting pay and fees can be worked out in several ways.
 Here’s some information to help you figure out what clients should pay a consultant (some clients are still prone to consultant fee sticker shock, though).
 With this in mind, you can determine typical consultant rates — what companies pay consultants for their hours, days, projects and expert opinions.
-(This consultant fee guide has some interesting points for hiring a consultant for your business or non-profit and it covers what to pay a consultant, too.)
+Note that your personal experiences and background may influence how you go about setting your rate.

 Consulting fee models